 Lokrum Island is just off the coast of Dubrovnik and is one of the most popular places to explore while in town.
 Located just a short 15-minute ferry ride from Old Town, the island is home to freely-running peacocks, a Benedictine monastery dating back to the 12th century, and lush gardens full of palms and pine trees.

-The best way to experience this piece of nature is through a kayak tour of Lokrum Island and the city walls.
+The best way to experience this nature is through a kayak tour of Lokrum Island and the city walls.
 Visitors to the island will enjoy a dip in the clear waters of its secluded beaches or a hike through the trails leading up to Fort Royal, which yields panoramic views of Dubrovnik.

 5. The Red History Museum